-HMOs are different to standard buy to let properties in that regulations regarding fire safety can be more complicated and are often more expensive to implement.
-There are good reasons for this.
-For example, in an HMO there are going to be more internal locks than in a family home and the tenants might not even speak to each other that often.
+HMOs are different to standard buy-to-let properties in that regulations regarding fire safety can be more complicated and are often more expensive to implement.
 But don’t worry.
 Fire regulations tend to be nothing more than common sense and your local HMO enforcement officer is there to help.

 [0.22] HMOs and buy to lets